f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

 --------------------------------------------------

-### Traffic selector commands - Transparent Proxy (to be used in traffic switching iRule)
+### Traffic selector commands - Transparent Proxy and proxy-in-front (SNI evaluation)
 - Call the "target" proc with the following parameters ([topology name], ${sni}, [message])
   - **[topology name]** is the base name of the defined topology
   - **${sni}** is static here and returns the server name indication value (SNI) for logging